AadarshVinayak/Com-Sci-Sandalwood/README.md

 # Com-Sci-Sandalwood
 # this is for sandalwood heights program.
-# Please dont copy code this is for educational perposes only.
+# Please dont copy code this is for educational purposes only.